 Micronet's business is subject to certain international standards such as U.S. Federal Communications Commission, or FCC, Part 15B, FCC ID, CE and Restriction of Hazardous Substances, or RoHS, which define compatibility of interface and telecommunications standards to those implemented in the United States by the FCC and in Europe by the European Commission, respectively.
 Micronet's solutions and products also need to comply with the E-Mark European standard, which is the standard that defines the compatibility of interface and telecommunications to all appliances installed in and around an automobile.
-Micronet is exposed to risks from regulators, arising from Micronet's failure to comply with the aforementioned international standards, which define interface and communications Regulatory Commission, the FCC, inclusive of the ELD mandate.
-If Micronet does not adhere to these international standards, Micronet may be limited in marketing its products in such markets, and face fines and/or risks to both MICT's and Micronet's reputation, and which may also adversely affect MICT's and Micronet's future revenues and earnings and the value of MICT's equity interest in Micronet.
+Micronet is exposed to risks from regulators, arising from Micronet's failure to comply with the aforementioned international standards, which define interface and communication standards, compliance with the standards of the European Common Market, European Conformity, or the CE, and the requirements of the U.S. Communications Regulatory Commission, the FCC, inclusive of the ELD mandate.
+If Micronet does not adhere to these international standards, Micronet may be limited in marketing its products in such markets, and face fines and/or risks to both MiCT's and Micronet's reputation, and which may also adversely affect MICT's and Micronet's future revenues and earnings and the value of MICT's equity interest in Micronet